codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ---

-Codefresh administrators can create, register and authorize Codefresh as an OAuth2 App in GitHub.
+Codefresh administrators can create, register, and authorize Codefresh as an OAuth2 App in GitHub.
 Codefresh users can then authorize access to GitHub instead of generating a personal access token from their Git providers to perform Git-based actions.

 To set up OAuth2 authorization for GitHub in Codefresh, you must:
 * Create a GitHub OAuth2 Application for Codefresh